jochmoran/MyCsvReader/README.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-**Children’s Privacy**
+**Children’s Privacy Statement**

-This service is open to all age group.
-However, csv files provided by those user below 13 years old while using the app may contain personal information.
-The said information will only be visible from user's device and is not shared online.
+My Csv Reader is a utility tool for viewing csv files and is open to all age group.
+However, we do not have the control as to what information the user may provide when selecting a csv file.

+The purpose of this Children's privacy statement is to assure that personal information collected from a minor user is stored locally to user's device and is not disclosed to anyone.
+Information may be visible and can be viewed from the app but is not shared online.

 **Changes to This Privacy Policy**